ostdotcom/website-docupony/kyc/sdk/docs/nodejs_sdk/latest/quickstart_guide.md

 sidebar_label: Quickstart Guide
 ---

-In this Node Js SDK quickstart guide, we will first create a user and then submit its KYC details.
+In this Node.js SDK quickstart guide, we will first create a user and then submit its KYC details.
 We will also show how can you get the KYC status and retrieve the KYC details.

 ## Create User